mrjones2014/BlazorCMS/README.md

 [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) is a framework for building client-side applications with C#.
 There are two different variations of Blazor; Blazor-Server, in which C# processing is performed on the server and the results are sent to the client via a websocket connection, or Blazor-Wasm, which actually ships a full WebAssembly .NET runtime to the browser.

-> **(KOSER)** - Considering adding more detail about why Blazor exists.
-What problem is it trying to solve?
-What is the benefit of WebAssembly over Javascript?
+## What is Web Assembly
+Technically, web assembly is just a small subset of the Javascript language.
+Specifically, it's the subset of Javascript that can be just-in-time compiled to machine code.
+What this means is that web assembly can run directly on your hardware, almost as though it were a binary written in
+C++ or similar.
+This makes it **way** faster than interpreted Javascript (i.e. the rest of Javascript that can't be just-in-time compiled to machine code).
+It also means you can write compilers that will compile other languages to web assembly without a huge performance boon.

+## What is Blazor and Why Does it Exist?
+Blazor is a C#/.NET runtime, compiled to web assembly so that it can be run in a browser (or, technically, it can run in a Node.js environment, too).
+Blazor allows developers to use a single language across the whole web stack, and even share code between the server and client components of the application.
+Using something like Node.js achieves the same result, but then you are locked into using Javascript (or Typescript).
+Blazor allows you to get the same benefit using C# instead of Javascript/Typescript.
+This allows you to get excellent compile-time errors and warnings, use static code analysis tools designed for C#/.NET, and use language features in C# that simply don't exist in Javascript/Typescript, like extension methods, for example.
+With Blazor, the C# runtime is compiled to web assembly, and your C# code is compiled normally; then, you run *real .NET assemblies in the browser, on the WASM .NET runtime!*

+tl;dr: Blazor exists because C# is an excellent language and Javascript is a terribly designed language.

+## Using Blazor

 Let's build a (very) simple CMS using Blazor-Wasm, with a .NET Core hosted backend.
 Or, you can skip to the [analytics](#analytics).

-> **(KOSER)** - Add an explanation of what the purpose of the sample app is?
-What will it do.
-What aspects of WebAssembly will it demonstrate?
+BlazorCMS will use a .NET Core hosted backend to deploy a Blazor client app.
+It will demonstrate the ability to share C# code between the server and client components of the app, and running real C# assemblies on the WASM .NET runtime in your browser.

 All of the code related to this article can be found [here](https://github.com/andCulture/BlazorCMS).

 Note: `using` import statements are omitted here for brevity.

-> **(KOSER)** - Consider creating sections to help break up the content (e.g. Setup, Models, DB Connectivity, etc.)
+## Setup

 You will need to install the [dotnet 3.1.0-preview4 CLI](https://dotnet.microsoft.com/download/dotnet-core/3.1) to set up and build this project.